lerer-veracode/Veracode-manual-for-GitHub/README.md

 <br/>

 > :grey_exclamation: It is up to each Organization (or business unit) to define their preferred controls and processes.

+> :grey_exclamation: Organizations with integration into their CD process may decide to run a Policy Scan on what is just or about to be deploy or deliver

 <hr/>